hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

-The ka-tet finds out that has been keeping secrets from each other, and Black Thirteen is the culprit, so they reconcile and share mind (like the Dogan metaphor that will later be used to defeat the wolfs).
+The ka-tet finds out that has been keeping secrets from each other, and Black Thirteen is the culprit, so they reconcile and share mind (like the Dogan metaphor that will later be used to defeat the wolves).

 Eddie gets knighted as a gunslinger, after receiving Roland's training and martial knowledge.
 Sussanah becomes a sister of Oriza — women mustn't bear